How to Make Four Thieves Vinegar

 • 2 tablespoons of Peppermint

-• Apple cider vinegar (enough to cover the herbs completely)
+• Apple cider White vinegar* (enough to cover the herbs completely)

 You can also throw in cloves, cinnamon and/or garlic for extra potency.